What does flexible study mean for me?

 This is an example of a full-time study load.
 Whether you’re looking to fast-track your studies or prefer a part-time study option, Swinburne Online degrees flexibly fit around your study needs.

-The Bachelor of Business – Accounting consists of 24 units, including six core business units, two capstone units, eight accounting major units and eight electives.
+The Bachelor of Business – Accounting consists of 24 units, including 6 core business fundamental units, 3 core practice business units, 9 accounting major units and 6 electives.

-In capstone units you combine the skills you’ll learn throughout your degree and apply them to practical scenarios to solidify your knowledge.
+In the core business practice units, you combine the skills you’ll learn throughout your degree and apply them to practical scenarios to solidify your knowledge.
 You’ll collaborate with your peers and solve real business problems, giving you the confidence to step into the workforce with practical experience.

 Why study a degree in Accounting with Swinburne Online?
 Our courses are at the forefront of industry and provide you with the practical skills to success come graduation.
 Get a taste through the course highlight below, or view all units in this bachelor’s degree.View All Units